HBA114/YoutubeDownloadTest/Readme.md

 ### For Linux

 - Edit .bashrc and add {this project directory}/bin/release/net7.0/linux-x64 to path.
 Or you can move this folder (only linux-x64) with ingredients and change folder name.
-If you move folder and/or chnaged folder name add to path that folder.
+If you move folder and/or changed folder name add to path that folder.

 - You should be able to run command below after successful path modify:
 ```